kingsimba/nigit/README.md

 with each subproject has its own Git repository.

-With **nigit**, you can manage the correlated projects as a whole, by pulling them together, switching branch together, etc.
+With **nigit**, you can manage the correlated projects as a whole, by syncing them together, switching branch together, etc.

 The benefits of this approach are: